Religion 213: Prophecy in Ancient Israel

 Course Requirements

-2) You will write one research/exegetical paper approximately 9-10 double-spaced pages in length for 25% of your course grade.
+4) You will write one research/exegetical paper approximately 9-11 double-spaced pages in length for 25% of your course grade.
 This will be an exegetical or historical-critical paper on either a text from the prophetic corpus or on an idea, event, or figure of direct relevance to the prophetic corpus, its ancient Near Eastern background, or its later history of interpretation.
 This paper must include a full bibliography and real footnotes.
 All topics must be approved by the Professor before you leave for spring break in mid-March.
-A rough draft of at least 4 pages double spaced with an outline of where you see things going, plus a preliminary annotated bibliography will be due on Tuesday April 8th in class.
+A rough draft of at least 4 pages double-spaced with an outline of where you see things going, plus a preliminary annotated bibliography will be due on Monday April 9th in class.
 If you have it completed sooner please do submit it sooner.
-The Final draft will be due on Tuesday April 29th.
+The Final draft will be due on Monday April 30th in class.
 It is imperative that students briefly consult with me to discuss topic selection and some starting bibliography, and if need be a second time to discuss their rough drafts.
 I will plan a library research tour at some point shortly before or after spring break.
 You should try to use articles and books that are more recent and stay away from ones over 50 years old, unless you are writing on the history of how a passage was interpreted through the ages.

 Course Outline